Sridhar-s-12/Sridhar_interntask_elvlab/README.md

-# 🔍 Local Network Port Scan – Elevate Lab Internship (Task 1)
+# 🔍 Local Network Port Scan

 ## 🎯 Objective
 To discover open ports on devices within the local network using **Nmap**, and optionally analyze packet captures using **Wireshark**, in order to understand network exposure and identify potential security risks.